mjlenkiewicz/debian-mate/@README1.txt

 for Windows see ...
 https://docs.docker.com/desktop/setup/install/windows-install/

-Then, with the files already on your PC and the zip file uncompressed in a folder with the same name (assets), run the following commands ...
+Then, with the files already on your PC run the following commands ...

 1) create a network for using with the container
 # on Linux